Release of Fabric Studio v1.0

 Join the Fabric Slack Community:

-We believe community is key to learning and growing as a developer.
-By switching to Slack, we’re not just changing the platform – we’re enhancing the way we connect, engage, and support each other as Microsoft Fabric users.
+I believe community is key to learning and growing as a developer.
+By using Slack, you can enhance the way you connect, engage, and support each other as Microsoft Fabric users.

-To get started, join our Slack channel today!
-Simply visit MS Fabric Users to sign up and dive into the conversations happening right now.
-We can’t wait for you to be a part of this vibrant, collaborative community!
+To get started, join the Slack channel today!
+Simply visit MS Fabric Users to sign up and dive into the conversations happening right now!

 Release of Power BI-VSCode Extension